 What do you think?

 These are just some of the most popular resolutions that were listed in the survey.
 The point is that if you have a resolution, stick with it!
-You might have to make changes to your current environment to achieve these goals, but it’ll be worth it at the end of 2016 when you can say you did it.
+You might have to make changes to your current environment to achieve these goals, but it’ll be worth it at the end of the year when you can say you did it.

 Do you have a New Years Resolution you’re trying to achieve?
 Do you have plans for adapting your space because of it?
 Let me know in the comments!